WAFCA Continuing Education & Professional Development Program 2026

 Content to include: defining art therapy and expressive therapies; overview of the expressive therapies continuum; experiential activities using art, music, mindfulness, guided imagery, and movement for healthy expression and self-care; integrating creative methods ethically and appropriately within clinical practice; fostering various types of creativity as a tool for both client growth and practitioner well-being.

-View Event Information (See Note).
-Registration begins in March.
+View Event Information & Register!
+(See Note.)

 May 14